TuuliTG/Ohte/Documents/Testing.md

 # Testing

 Project has unit and integration tests.
-The graphic user interface was not included in the testing.
+The graphic user interface was not included in the automatic testing.
 Tests cover the dao (database-related classes) and domain packages.
+The GUI was tested manually.

 ## Unit and integration testing
 ### Domain